 Moreover $\Delta$ plays an important role in the physical properties of the model.

+In this special case on the square lattice, the Yang-Baxter equation is expressible as an identity of lattice model partition functions.
+The matrices $R, S$, and $T$ can be viewed as three different types of vertex, each with its own set of Boltzmann weights.
+In pictorial form, the Yang-Baxter equation becomes an equality of partition functions of the following two lattices for every choice of the six boundary edge labels $E_1,E_2,E_3,F_1,F_2,F_3$:

+We've used a common shorthand here, writing that the lattice configurations are equal when we mean an equality of their partition functions.
+That partition function is typically a sum over a very small set, as there are just three internal edges to be prescribed in each configuration.
+A precise definition in terms of lattice models is presented in the next section.

-This was extended by Korepin, Bogoliubov, and Izergin \cite{KBI} and by Brubaker, Bump, and Friedberg~\cite{BBF-Schur-polynomials} to obtain the solution to the six-vertex model in full generality.
-In this setting, $\Delta$ is replaced by a pair of parameters.
-Other solutions for classes of lattice models were obtained by Sun, Wang, and Wu \cite{SunWangWu, SunWangWu-eight-vertex} (noting that their use of color is unrelated to ours), and by Hardt \cite[Theorem~9.1]{Hardt-Hamiltonians}.
+Baxter's result was extended by Korepin, Bogoliubov, and Izergin \cite{KBI} and by Brubaker, Bump, and Friedberg~\cite{BBF-Schur-polynomials} to obtain the solution to the six-vertex model in full generality.
+In this non-field-free setting, $\Delta$ is replaced by a pair of invariants.

-In this paper, we solve the $n$-color lattice model for any fixed positive integer $n$.
-Its admissible vertices combine to make colored paths traveling down and to the right through the lattice.
-An example with $n=4$ is given in Figure~\ref{example-color-state} and the admissible vertex types are stated precisely in Figure~\ref{rect-vertices}.
-In particular, the special case $n=2$ recovers the six-vertex model and the work toward its general solution cited above.
-Our main results appear in Section~\ref{sec:n-label}, and we combine results here to provide a version of our main theorem: